From 1915 to 2013, we were an Unincorporated Association. The Conference was governed by an Executive Council, and had Rules.

 14.1.2 maintain up to date accounting records containing entries of all monies received and paid out and the matters in respect of which the receipt and payment takes place, in each case in such manner as may be required by the Companies Acts or other applicable legislation or regulations.15.
 General Meetings of the Company

-15.1 The Company shall before the end of March in each calendar year hold a general meeting which shall be referred to as the Annual General Meeting in addition to any other general meetings in that year and shall specify the meeting as such in the notice calling it.
+15.1 The Company shall in each calendar year hold a general meeting which shall be referred to as the Annual General Meeting in addition to any other general meetings in that year and shall specify the meeting as such in the notice calling it.
 The Annual General Meeting in each year shall be held at such time and place as the Board shall decide.
 All general meetings other than the Annual General Meeting shall be General Meetings.

 15.2 Each Annual General Meeting will be chaired by the Chair or in his/her absence another member of the Board and shall: